tade0726/tedzhao-resume/variants/DE.md

 ## Data Engineer

-- Experienced Data Engineer with a proven track record in designing and optimizing data architectures to enhance business analytics and decision-making capabilities.
-- Expertise in ETL workflows and data orchestration, utilizing Azure, Databricks, and Data Factory to improve data efficiency and quality.
+- Expertise in ETL workflows and data orchestration, familiar with Azure, AWS and Databricks to create full data circle, data ingesting, data transformation, data enrichment and refined for advanced analysis.
+- Skilled in transitioning data operations to modern platforms like Dagster and DBT, establishing scalable CI/CD pipelines that support extensive data handling and performance needs.
 - Led significant projects at RAINMAKR.AI and Skyscanner, focusing on advanced SQL optimizations and dynamic data pipeline development, which substantially reduced processing times and enhanced real-time analytics.
-- Skilled in transitioning data operations to modern platforms like Dagster and DBT, establishing scalable CI/CD pipelines that support extensive data handling and performance needs.

 ## WORK EXPERIENCE